Lesson video

 You may have produced something that looks a little bit like this.

 If I did it again, I could add more layers to build up the muscles."
-In summary of our lesson, animals depicted in art.
+In summary of our lesson, animals depicted in art, artists can employ animal symbolism of human characteristics in their art to create more meaning for the audience.

-Often how animals are linked to characteristics in the west is very different than other cultures across the world.
+Often, how animals are linked to characteristics in the West is very different than other cultures across the world.

 This symbolism varies across cultures.